The Positive Health Impacts of Environmental Investing

 The Overlooked Effects of Pollution on Health

 While the spotlight of both international and domestic attention in recent years has focused mainly on the Climate Change Agenda and is now focused on the aftermath of the 2015 Paris Climate Conference (COP21), another critical environmental issue is the impact of pollution on health and healthcare costs.
+Those struggling to keep up with the cost of their healthcare may want to consider getting help with medical bills by using online fundraising sites to get the necessary money.
 Focusing on air pollution and its effects can help combat the serious issue that it brings along with it, people are trying so hard to divert away from pollution, doing things such as wearing a face mask whilst out to prevent them from becoming ill when inhaling the toxic air, to taking up walking as much as they can.
 It has become a serious issue that needs addressing.

 The science about environmental impacts on health is still in a nascent phase with many unknowns in terms of the attribution of causes, effects on health and healthcare costs, effective forms of prevention and attenuating actions, and means of redress.
 Specifically, there is a general lack of public awareness among both the lay population and professionals about the impacts of pollution on health.
 For many decades, environmental and health departments have been working in silos.
 Recently, this situation has started to change with the emergence of several new holistic and cross-disciplinary initiatives in this area.